blackhatethicalhacking/bf_active_sub/README.md

 cat 5000_Top_Prefix_subdomains.txt | ./bheh_bf_sub.sh example.com > resolved_domains.txt

-**This is for educational purpse only, Black Hat Ethical Hacking will not be held responsible nor we discourage doing such techniques without the consents of others.**
+**This is for educational purpose only, Black Hat Ethical Hacking will not be held responsible nor we discourage doing such techniques without the consents of others.**

 All Rights Reserved - Black Hat Ethical Hacking - blackhatethicalhacking.com 2020